nf-core/website/src/content/docs/contributing/nf_core_basic_training/index.md

 but should only teach the objectives of the course, so please, **DO NOT use this workflow to analyse RNA sequencing data**!
 ```

+### Follow the training videos

+This training can be followed either based on this documentation alone, or via a training video hosted on youtube.
+You can find the youtube video in the Youtube playlist below:

+(no such video yet)

 ## Overview